moiexpositoalonsolab/moiexpositoalonsolab.github.io/_pages/about.md

 And the number of flower samples collected across the years.

 {% include map_participants_number_flowers_collected.html %}

+Over the last years, 2019-on, we have been whole-genome sequencing over 2500 samples from GrENE-net participants and developed computational methods to efficiently analyze allele frequencies over time and space (see [*Publications*](http://grene-net.org/publications/) and [*News*](http://grene-net.org/news/)).
+Metadata and genomic data will be available soon under the [*Data center tab*](http://grene-net.org/publications/).

 <!-- {% include flowers_collected_across_years.html %}  -->